 2. The Boot, King's Cross

 There's something enduringly charming about this boozer tucked away on the backstreets of King's Cross.
-Alongside some of the more standard Irish pub memorabilia, you'll find boot-related gimcrack, a papier mache seagull and a pair of skis hung above the bar.
-A fair chance of getting a seat even on a busy night and well-kept beers (including, naturally, Guinness) make this one of central London's best bets.
+Among the memorabilia dangling from the ceiling is boot-related gimcrack, a papier mache seagull and a pair of skis hung above the bar.
+A fair chance of getting a seat even on a busy night and well-kept beers (including, yes, Guinness) make the Boot a safe bet for central London craic.

 The Boot, 116 Cromer Street, WC1H 8BS